 How to make the most of a short trip to London

-On a short trip to London and wondering where to start?
+On a short trip to London, one of the most visited cities in the world, in one of the most visited countries in the world(!), and wondering where to start?
 The magnificent city can delight you with its charm and gratify your senses.
 It has a lot to offer, and you will get your hands filled with things to do as well